mesosphere/dcos-kafka-service/README.md

 }
 ```

 Note the warning in the output from the commands above.
-You can change the indicated “delete.topic.enable” configuration value as a configuration change.
+You can change the indicated "delete.topic.enable" configuration value as a configuration change.

 #### List Under Replicated Partitions